 In the event that you don’t know whether or not you are eligible, you can ask a Maricopa County, AZ workers’ compensation lawyer to review your case.
 Should you not be eligible, there may be alternative or underinsured programs.
 A lawyer can also review whether negligence or wrongdoing is a factor.
 If this is true, a personal injury claim might be pursued in addition to workers’ compensation benefits.

-If you are an illegal or undocumented worker and have been injured while working, you may be able to recover workers’ compensation.
+If you are an undocumented worker and have been injured while working, you may be able to recover workers’ compensation.
 These benefits are meant to be available for any qualified injured worker.
 Given the sensitive nature of this kind of situation, it is advisable to reach out to a workers’ compensation lawyer in Maricopa County, Arizona, from the Saavedra Law Firm, PLC.

 When it comes to these claims, there are very strict time limits.
 These begin as soon as you were injured or diagnosed with an illness.
 Sometimes, the limits are very short, and if you should miss them, your claim may be denied or delayed.
 A lawyer can explain the deadlines and help you to understand what your next step should be.